 |Activating Your Email||

-McGill University has a full range of benefits available to all staff, provided they meet certain minimum requirements with respect to duration of appointment and remuneration.
-For information on McGill pension plans, please refer to the Your McGill Pension Plan Brochure or contact the Pensions Office at (514) 398-6252.
+McGill University offers a range of benefits to staff who meet certain requirements with respect to duration of appointment and remuneration.
+See below for more information on these plans:

 - Supplemental Health Plan